Table of Contents

 </style>

-You may also change the image object-fit
+You can also change the image object-fit

-CSS value to contain
+to contain

 .

-Single post image.
+Single post image:

 <style>